Hausdorff dimension of the graphs of the classical Weierstrass functions: Tsujii's transversality condition on fat solenoidal attractors

 where $B_x=\{y\in\R: (x,y)\in B\}.$ We are interested in the absolute continuity of the SRB measure $\vartheta$, or equivalently, the absolute continuity of $m_x$ for Lebesgue almost every $x$.
 In ~\cite{Tsu}, Tsujii posed some condition on the transversality of the graphs of the functions $S(x,\textbf{u})$ (which are understood as unstable manifolds of $T$) which guarantees the absolute continuity of $\vartheta$.

-In this section, we pose a modified version of Tsujii's condition and show that the weaker condition already implies absolute continuity of $\vartheta$.
+In this section, we introduce a modified version of Tsujii's condition and show that the weaker condition already implies absolute continuity of $\vartheta$.
 We shall prove Theorem~\ref{thm:gammalarge} by verifying the modified condition.